 “MPC has increased the cost of funds, which has made borrowing more expensive for customers,” said Akin-Moses.
 He pointed out that this has shot borrowing rates to between 3 percent and 12 percent monthly, depending on the lender.

 High interest rates, combined with rising poverty levels, have led to an increase in loan defaults.
-“Per-capita growth in Nigeria has stalled, poverty and food insecurity are high, exacerbating the cost-of-living crisis,” the International Monetary Fund recently said.
+“Per-capita growth in Nigeria has stalled.
+Poverty and food insecurity are high, exacerbating the cost-of-living crisis,” the International Monetary Fund recently said.

-Adelekan, the president of the Money Lenders Association, stated, “Many people take a certain amount and don’t repay.”
+Adelekan, president of the Money Lenders Association, stated, “Many people take a certain amount and don’t repay.”

 To protect themselves, loan apps have introduced technologies to assess borrowers’ income sources through bank statement analysis, ensuring they do not have bad loans.